-Discretionary payments, in the form of cash bonuses, are paid based on the individual's performance against agreed annual objectives and measures.
-For senior staff annual incentive awards are linked to Key Performance Areas (KPAs) and the available incentive 'pot' or 'pool' is influenced by the Bank's profitability.
+Discretionary payments, in the form of cash bonuses, are made based on the individual's performance against agreed annual objectives and measures.
+For senior staff, annual incentive awards are linked to Key Performance Areas (KPAs) and the available incentive 'pot' or 'pool' is influenced by the Bank's profitability.

-The Bank is classified as a 'small CRR firm' and benefited from the derogation in the PRA Rulebook remuneration section 5.3 in 2021, specifically the Bank paid bonuses in cash and was permitted not to pay a portion in shares or defer elements.
+The Bank is classified as a 'small CRR firm' and benefited from the derogation in the PRA Rulebook remuneration section 5.3 in 2022.
+Specifically, the Bank paid bonuses in cash and was permitted not to pay a portion in shares or defer elements.
+The PRA is publicly consulting (under CP5/231) on changes to these rules, which would trigger on the first performance year after Q4 2023 (This corresponds to financial year commencing on 1 January 2024 for ZBUK).
+Under the proposal the Bank would still be classified as a 'small CRR firm'.

 12.6.
-Remuneration in 2021
+Remuneration in 2022

-The table below provides a split of remuneration awarded for the financial year to Senior Managers and Certified Person Regime (SMCR) staff:
+The table (UK REM1) below provides a split of remuneration awarded for the financial year to Senior Managers and Certified Person Regime (SMCR) staff:

-Board Other Senior Other (Supervisory) Management (including Identified Board Management) Staff Fixed Number of identified staff 5 10 50 Total fixed remuneration US\$ 336k US\$ 2,460k US\$ 4,784k Variable Number of identified staff (FTE) 9 48 Total variable remuneration US\$ 447k US\$ 567k Total rem nuneration US\$ 336k US\$ 2,906k US\$ 5,351k
+Board Other Senior Other (Supervisory) Management (including Identified Board Management) Staff Fixed Number of identified staff 6 8 32 Total fixed remuneration US\$ 384 k US\$ 1,310 k US\$ 3,264 k Variable Number of identified staff (FTE) 8 32 Total variable remuneration US\$ 181 k US\$ 398 k Total rem nuneration US\$ 384 k US\$ 1,491 k US\$ 3,662 k

-^{} Number of Board members are disclosed on a headcount basis, while other columns are on an FTE basis.
-All remuneration figures relate to staff in the period, including any that left in the year.
+Number of Board members are disclosed on a headcount basis, while other columns are on an FTE (Full-Time Equivalent) basis.
+All remuneration figures relate to staff in the period, including anyone who left the Bank in the year.